-A platform for NYC tech professionals to accelerate their growth by finding and attending tech classes, events, and meetups in their skill/career vertical.
+A platform for tech professionals to accelerate their development by finding and attending classes, events, and meetups in their skill vertical.

 Founder & UX/UI designer.